 I will not let you just with this information, I will also give you some additional tips that can be useful for your developments:

 - pnpm: I chose this one in the first place because I am using it as often as possible and it works very well.
 If you do not want your SPFx package to take too much space, this solution will allow you to decrease drastically the number of files and the size of your SharePoint solution package

 - externalize: like pnpm, this solution allows you to generate a lighter package than just simply builds it and compresses all files in the same container .sppkg; this solution is much lighter than pnpm because all or part of the npm modules are loaded directly from a CDN.
 You will find a great video from a PnP Community call performed by Vincent Biret on Youtube

-- NVM: can be useful if you want to work with the latest version of NodeJs supported with SPFx (v10) for SharePoint Online only and if needed, allows to switch NodeJs on a SPFx component compatible with SharePoint 2016 or 2019 that support the NodeJs version 8 only
+- NVM: can be useful if you want to work with the latest version of NodeJs supported with SPFx (v10) for SharePoint Online only and if needed, allows you to switch NodeJs on an SPFx component compatible with SharePoint 2016 or 2019 that support the NodeJs version 8 only (see NVM for Windows)

 - Fluent UI: to be compliance with the standard UI and with Microsoft 365 interface